5 Ways Tow Straps with Hooks Can Kill You

 tow strap with hook vs d ring shackle

 If you are unsure of what a D-Ring shackle is, it is a steel piece of equipment used in conjunction with a shackle hitch receiver and a recovery strap.
-These heavy-duty d-rings drastically outperform tow hooks when it comes to properly recovering a stuck vehicle.
+These heavy-duty D-rings are commonly used in vehicle recovery and have a working load limit of 4.5 tons.
+The shackle is secured with a screw-in pin, ensuring a fine and secure connection to strong recovery points.
+These features drastically outperform tow hooks when it comes to properly recovering a stuck vehicle.
 Below we will go over the average breaking strengths for both products to help give you a better understanding on these major differences.

 A ¾” D Ring Shackle usually has a working load limit of 4.5 tons, with a safety factor of 6.
 This sets the minimum breaking strength of a D-Ring shackle at a whopping 57,000 lbs.
 Insert “your mom” joke here.

 Now we will compare that to the typical hook found attached to a cheap tow strap.
 The safe working load limits of tow straps with hooks average around 3,000 lbs. and they have an average minimum breaking strength of 10,000 lbs.
+Hooks on tow straps can be made from low-quality steel, increasing the risk of failure.
 You will not need to do the math to see how dangerous this can be.
 Another good alternative like the d-ring shackle, is the shackle hitch receiver, which is also designed for a safe and quick off-road recovery.

 4. The Appearance can be Totally Deceiving